opendocsg/slw-judgments-backfill/2018_SGHC_71/report.md

 42     Having established that the accused was neither suffering from an intellectual disability nor interrogative suggestibility, I move on to examine whether there was any inducement or oppression that rendered his Long Statements inadmissible.

 43     The test for whether a statement was admissible had two parts.
 First, whether the confession was made as a consequence of any TIP.
 Second, did the accused make the confession in circumstances that led him to reasonably suppose that he would gain some advantage for himself or avoid some evil of a temporal nature?
-Further, there was an objective and subjective component in determining whether there was any TIP ( _Sharom bin Ahmad and another v Public Prosecutor_ [2000] 2 SLR(R) 541 at [46]):
+Further, there was an objective and subjective component in determining whether there was any TIP ( _Sharom bin Ahmad and another v Public Prosecutor_ <span class="citation">[2000] 2 SLR(R) 541</span> at [46]):

  The question of whether a statement is voluntary is essentially a question of fact and the test of voluntariness is both objective and subjective.
 The query of whether there is an inducement, threat or promise is objectively determined while the question of whether such inducement, threat or promise has operated on the mind of the accused must be subjectively answered from the perspective of the particular accused...